phage-nz/infosec-bazaar/honeypots/windows/readme.md

 ## Setup
 - Deploy the VM with your hosting provider of choice.
 AWS, Azure, Vultr - take your pick.
 Assign it a firewall that permits inbound:
-  - TCP 22 (RDP) from your public IP.
+  - TCP 22 (SFTP/SSH) from your public IP.
   - **Optional:** TCP 80 (HTTP) from all IP's.
   - TCP 3389 (RDP) from your public IP.
 - RDP to the host.